-We are continuing to deploy "Fast Track", an initiative aimed at further enhancing our convenience proposition and in-stock position as well as increasing labor efficiencies within our stores.
-The completed first phase of Fast Track involved sorting process optimization within our non-refrigerated distribution centers, as well as increased shelf-ready packaging, to allow for greater store-level stocking efficiencies, while the ongoing second phase involves adding a self-checkout option, which we plan to have in up to 11,000 stores by the end of 2022.
+We are continuing to deploy "Fast Track," an initiative aimed at further enhancing our convenience proposition and in-stock position as well as increasing labor efficiencies within our stores.
+The completed first phase of Fast Track involved sorting process optimization within our non-refrigerated distribution centers, as well as increased shelf-ready packaging, to allow for greater store-level stocking efficiencies, while the ongoing second phase involves adding a self-checkout option, which we plan to have in up to 11,000 of our stores by the end of 2022.
 These and the other strategic initiatives discussed above have required and will require us to incur upfront expenses for which there may not be an immediate return in terms of sales or enhanced profitability.

 To further optimize our cost structure and facilitate greater operational control within our supply chain, we plan to double the size of our private tractor fleet in 2022.
-We had more than 950 tractors in our fleet at the end of the first quarter of 2022, and our goal is to have more than 1,400 tractors in the fleet by the end of 2022.
+We had more than 1,100 tractors in our fleet at the end of the second quarter of 2022, and our goal is to have more than 1,400 tractors in the fleet by the end of 2022.

 Certain of our operating expenses, such as wage rates and occupancy costs, have continued to increase in recent years, due primarily to market forces, including labor availability, increases in minimum wage rates and increases in property rents.
 Further federal, state and/or local minimum wage increases could have a material negative impact on our operating expenses, although the magnitude and timing of such impact is uncertain.
 In addition, we have experienced challenges such as increased costs and disruptions in our business as a result of various global events, including the COVID-19 pandemic and its associated impacts.
 Such challenges include incremental transportation, distribution, and payroll costs, as well as supply chain disruptions.
 We continue to experience materially higher supply chain costs and, in some instances, shipping delays, as a result of shipping capacity shortages, port congestion and industry labor shortages.
-We expect continued inflationary pressures due to higher input costs and higher fuel prices will continue to affect us as well as our vendors and customers, resulting in higher commodity, transportation and other costs, all of which may result in continued pressure to our operating results, and their extent and duration are unknown.
+We expect continued inflationary pressures due to higher input costs and that higher fuel prices will continue to affect us as well as our vendors and customers, resulting in higher commodity, transportation and other costs, including product costs, all of which may result in continued pressure to our operating results, and their extent and duration are unknown.
 To the extent that these inflationary pressures result in a recessionary environment, we may experience adverse effects on our business, results of operations and cash flows.
 While we expect some challenges to persist, certain of our initiatives and plans are intended to help offset these challenges; however, they are somewhat dependent on the scale and timing of the increased costs, among other factors.
 There can be no assurance that our mitigation efforts will be successful.
+Moreover, recent increases in market interest rates could have a material negative impact on our interest expense, both with respect to the credit agreement governing our Revolving Facility and new issuances of commercial paper notes or other indebtedness.